breatheco-de/main-documentation/README.md

 - **BreatheCode Fixer**: There are a lot of issues revolving around our libraries, it is really hard fix them all and more keep showing up :disappointed_relieved: Here is a small guide on how to help us solve bugs!

 ## Our current projects

-Like I said above, BreatheCode is divided in 4 types of projects:
+These are the 4 types of projects in which the BreatheCode is divided:

 ### 1. Tools
 In real life you use a lot of tools to code, like: Git, NPM, etc. We have proposed 2 additional tools for junior developers: